-Information for students aged under 18 who are joining the Birmingham International Academy
+Information for students aged under 18 joining Birmingham International Academy

-This information must be read by all students who are under 18 at the time of applying to study at the Birmingham International Academy.
+This information must be read by all students under 18 at the time of applying to study on a campus-based course at the Birmingham International Academy.

 Birmingham International Academy (BIA) provides a unique learning experience for international students at the University who require further academic qualifications to prepare for main University degree programmes.
 The BIA admits students who are under 18 (but older than 16) who are mature and responsible enough to study in a large university and can live independently.